mdabrowski1990/uds/docs/source/pages/user_guide/segmentation.rst

     .. warning:: Desegmentation performs only sanity check of CAN Packets content, therefore some inconsistencies with Diagnostic on CAN standard might be silently accepted as long as a message can be unambiguously decoded out of provided CAN packets.

+    .. note:: Desegmentation can be perform for any CAN Packets (not only those targeting this CAN Node) in any format.

+- Checking whether a CAN packet targets this CAN Node:
+    # TODO: explain the functionality, provide code examples